 Please make sure your statement is written clearly, and check your spelling and grammar carefully.
-Do not exaggerate your contribution in any roles you write about, particularly where they relate to care of children or vulnerable adults as this could raise concerns about safeguarding.
+Do not exaggerate your contribution in any roles you write about, particularly where they relate to care of children or vulnerable adults as this could raise concerns about safeguarding and require us to contact the provider.